byuccl/ddr_rowhammer/radiation2023/DDR2_PARSE_LOGS/DDR2_Results.md

 ### Continuous Test 15 ( 2023-06-29 12:57:14 - 2023-06-29 13:12:29 )
 - The first error was at 12:57:34
 - There were 19 unicode errors that led to 19 reboots of the board
-- The test had 532 errors and there were 3 errors showing up, the errors were the following:
+- The test had 532 error groups and there were 3 errors showing up, the errors were the following:
   - 517: 0x0ed5b13:  a5a5a5a1 a5a5a5a5
   - 501: 0x0df1440:  a5a5a5a5 a5a5a5a7
   - 2  : 0x065cdf0:  a5a5a5b5 a5a5a5a5